docsforadobe/premiere-plugin-guide/docs/transmitters/transmitter-basics.rst

 Dropped Frames
 ================================================================================

 If the host cannot keep up rendering, it will send duplicate frames with PushVideo.
-If you receive a frame that cannot be sent out to hardware on time, notify the host using inDroppedFrame­ Callback in tmPlaybackClock.
+If you receive a frame that cannot be sent out to hardware on time, notify the host using inDroppedFrame Callback in tmPlaybackClock.
 In Premiere Pro, the user can turn on the Dropped Frame Indicator to see the total number of frames that were dropped either because the host couldn't keep up, or the hardware couldn't keep up.

 ----